 Although a difficult task that necessitated a great deal of artistic subtlety, Greek directors such Panos H. Koutras have managed to broaden the audience of films featuring queer representation.
-This achievement was not only particularly challenging due to the country’s latent homophobia, but also culturally necessary as it allowed for a new lgbtq+ perspective when bearing in mind that fresh perspectives are what make culture such an important aspect of civil society.
+This achievement was not only particularly challenging due to the country’s latent homophobia, but also culturally necessary as it allowed for a new lgbtq+ perspective.

 Greece has always had a good relationship with culture and more specifically with cinema producing directors such as Yorgos Lanthimos, Alexis Damianos, Theo Angelopoulos, Michalis Cacoyannis and Panos H. Koutras.
 Many of these directors are also internationally recognized.
 As a country undergoing a severe crisis, Greece is producing a very unique style of cinema.